-(16) What does the quantity of unambiguous data that a child encounters have to do with when a child learns a particular structural property (usually signaled by a parameter value) of the language?

-(17) Suppose we discover that Guin has the following structural properties: +wh-fronting, -verb-raising, -verb-second, -subject-drop, and +intermediate-wh.
+- (ii) Which grammar is most likely to be selected?
+Which grammar is least likely to be selected?
+(Hint: Your answers to part (i) will be helpful.) - (18) What does the quantity of unambiguous data that a child encounters have to do with when a child learns a particular structural property (usually signaled by a parameter value) of the language? - (19) Suppose we discover that Guin has the following structural properties: +wh-fronting, -verb-raising, -verb-second, -subject-drop, -topic-drop, and +intermediate-wh.
 Suppose we also determine how much unambiguous data a Guin child would likely encounter for each of these structural properties:

-+wh-fronting: 5% of input -verb-raising: 7.5% of input -verb-second: 2.5% of input -subject-drop: 20% of input +intermediate-wh: 0.5% of input
++wh-fronting: 5% of input -verb-raising: 7.5% of input -verb-second: 2.5% of input -subject-drop: 20% of input -topic-drop: 10% of the input +intermediate-wh: 0.5% of input

-(a) Which structural property would Yang (2004) predict a variational learner would learn first?
-Why?

-(b) Which structural property would Yang (2004) predict a variational learner

-(c) Give the order in which Yang (2004)'s variational learner would learn these structural properties, starting from the one acquired earliest and ending with the one acquired latest.
+- (a) Which structural property would Yang (2004) predict a variational learner would learn first?
+Why? - (b) Which structural property would Yang (2004) predict a variational learner would learn last?
+Why? - (c) Give the order in which Yang (2004)'s variational learner would learn these structural properties, starting from the one acquired earliest and ending with the one acquired latest.